mesh-igm/gdaps2-ind-starter/README.md

 # ps-dsa-ind-starter
-This is a template project for students to use in GDAPS 106 to track demo and individual assignment code.
+This is a template project for students to use in IGME 106 to track demo and individual assignment code.

 # Getting Started